 1) just start putting figures together and let the harmony go where it will, or

-b) start with a harmonic progression and adjust the figures to fit.
+2) start with a harmonic progression and adjust the figures to fit.

-You might work over a familiar formula. (e.g. I-vi-ii-V. or i-VII-VI-V or any progression you’re fond of.)
+As for chords, you might work over a familiar formula. (e.g. I-vi-ii-V. or i-VII-VI-V or any progression you’re fond of.)
 Or you can borrow a chord progression from another song.
 The most important thing is that you HAVE FUN!